• Skip to main content

 Versión en español

-I grew up eating homemade quince paste, and it is a flavor that I love.
-Here in the USA, you can buy quince paste from the Goya brand or imported from Spain or other countries, and it is terrific, but it does not have the same texture as homemade.
+I grew up eating homemade Dulce de membrillo or quince paste, a flavor I love.
+Here in the USA, you can buy quince paste from the Goya brand or import from Spain or other countries, and it is ok, but it does not have the same texture as homemade.

 Homemade Quince Paste

-Is quince paste a good way to preserve quince?
+Is quince paste an excellent way to preserve quince?

-Yes, quince paste keeps for a long time, like many jams.
+Yes, it keeps for a long time, like many jams.
 The sugar-quince ratio is for each kilo of cooked quince pulp.
 Add 750 grams of granulated sugar.
 You can freeze quince paste for up to 3 years.

-The most common way to eat quince paste in Chile is on toast (like jam) at breakfast.
-My other favorite uses are on apple strudel (add before the apples in a thin layer) with cheese on a board or sugar-dusted candy.
+The most common way to eat it in Chile is on toast (like jam) at breakfast.
+My other favorite uses are on apple strudel (add a thin layer of the paste before adding the apples), with cheese on a board, or as sugar-dusted candy.

 Can I eat quince raw?